Mike McNaught Davis

 Under the new guidelines, much greater consideration should be given to the risks facing clients.
 Again, the back story here is likely that too much focus has gone on what a product or service does for financial firms’ bottom line, and less on what it can do for the client.

 The focus needs to be more customer outcomes.
 What can the purchaser of the financial product reasonably expect to receive or gain from purchasing it?
-Additionally, the FCA mentions that financial firms must be careful not exploit or reinforce any behavioural biases that customers may have.
+Additionally, the FCA mentions that financial firms must be careful to not exploit or reinforce any behavioural biases that customers may have.
 This suggests greater objectivity and (again) a focus on likely outcomes.
 Advice should also be timely, allowing clients to have the information needed to make decisions.

 Ultimately, Consumer Duty should be treated by the sector as an opportunity.
 If customers feel they are gaining from products and receiving good service, then trust builds and a potentially long-lasting relationship can be constructed to the benefit of all.